Ovarian cancer treatment

 Treating cancer that comes back

-You may have several courses of chemotherapy and targeted treatments spaced over several years.
+You may have several courses of chemotherapy and targeted therapy over several years.
 This can help to keep the cancer under control and improve any symptoms.
+Sometimes doctors will talk to you about hormonal therapy if you do not want more chemotherapy or want to delay it.

 Treating symptoms of advanced cancer

-Sometimes ovarian cancer may cause some discomfort or pain.
-It may also cause fluid to gather in the tummy, and bowel problems.
-But these symptoms can be treated and controlled.
+Sometimes ovarian cancer may cause discomfort or pain.
+It may also cause bowel problems and fluid to gather in the tummy.
+Treatments can help manage and reduce these symptoms.
 For example, you may have radiotherapy to reduce pain or bleeding in the pelvis.
+If you have fluid in the tummy (ascites), a doctor can drain it to make you feel more comfortable.

 We have more information about coping with advanced cancer.